About the Exam

 Once the test administrators have closed the doors to the examination room, registrants will not be permitted into the examination room and will not be allowed to sit for the examination.
 There will be no exceptions and no refunds will be given if you are turned away for insufficient identification.
 Please bring the required documentation and allocate sufficient time for travel to the examination site, as NO exceptions will be made for traffic delays, late trains, or similar incidences.

-Reasonable accommodations: CBLE candidates will have the opportunity to request ADA accommodations only during the registration period from August 19th through September 17th 2019 for the Fall 2019 CBLE.
+Reasonable accommodations: CBLE candidates will have the opportunity to request ADA accommodations only during the registration period from February 3 through March 2, 2020 for the April 2020 CBLE.
 CBP will inform applicants of their reasonable accommodation (RA) determination and communicate approvals appropriately for the exam location selection in the Pearson Vue system.
-Approved candidates will receive an Authorization to Test email containing the appropriate RA information and will be contacted by Pearson Vue via telephone to coordinate their testing location during the week of September 23rd 2019.
+Approved candidates will receive an Authorization to Test email containing the appropriate RA information and will be contacted by Pearson Vue via telephone to coordinate their testing location during the week of March 16, 2020.

 Withdrawals: While the Pearson Vue scheduling system may allow you to cancel your appointment, please be aware that any withdrawal request must go through CBP at email@example.com.
 If you wish to receive a refund of the CBLE registration fee, the request MUST be handled through CBP who will then make appropriate adjustments in the scheduling system.
 If you withdraw directly in the Pearson Vue scheduling system without a withdrawal request to CBP, you will NOT be reimbursed your CBLE registration fees.